malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ## Melting Rates

-The simulations in @sec:?? show the p2 crystal to be most stable, meaning it is used for further analysis of the melting rate.
+The simulations in @sec:polymorphic-stability show the p2 crystal to be most stable, so is used for further analysis of the melting rate.
 The isotropic melting rate of the p2 crystal is the chosen metric, measured using an estimated radius,